nextflow-io/nextflow/docs/google.rst

 Limitation
 ----------

-* Currently it's not possible to specify a disk type and size different from the default ones assigned by the service depending the chosen instance type.
+* Currently it's not possible to specify a disk type different from the default one assigned by the service depending the chosen instance type.